JulyWitch/Dururu/README.md

 - Cross-platform support (iOS, Windows, macOS)
 - More UI/UX refinements
 - Advanced features like offline playback and custom themes
+- UI: Showing all songs in artist page

 ---